-Practical judgment (phronesis) is the main topic of book 6 of the Nicomachean Ethics.
+Practical judgment or practical wisdom (phronesis) is the main topic of book 6 of the Nicomachean Ethics.
 This involves a broadly rational assessment of particulars that is subject to error.
 It is closely associated with deliberation and choice.
 Its outcome is neither knowledge nor opinion, but action or a specific kind or manner of action.
 Practical judgment concerns what should be done, with the expectation that it will be done.

 Good practical judgment is astute in a calculating way as well as compassionate, forgiving, and considerate of others (Sachs translation, p.114).
 It achieves an Aristotelian mean that avoids one-sidedness.
 (See also Intellectual Virtue, Love.)